Policies & Procedures

 Parents desiring to enroll their children should contact the school office.

-After an online application is submitted for each child, an interview is set up with the school administration.
+After an online application is submitted for each child, an interview is set up with the Director of Admissions.
 During the interview, parents are taken on a tour of the school, shown curriculum materials, and various aspects of the program are explained more fully.
 Please note: an Application Fee is due at the time of application.
 This fee covers ALL students in the same family.

 Applications are then acted upon by an Admission Committee.
 In accepting a student for admission to CCS, the admission committee will consider and evaluate to the best of their ability such things as family cooperation, Christian dedication, church involvement, student cooperation, student academic performance and the reason for wishing to attend CCS.
 Each family will be notified by letter of the Admission Committee’s decision.